joon5582/Machine-Learning-Exercises/README.md

 # Machine-Learning-Exercises
-Coursera Machine Learning lecture by Stanford Univ.
+Coursera Machine Learning assignments by Stanford Univ.

 All the codes are written by me